adamliesko/retry/README.md

 }
 ```

-Options on Retryer (listed below in greater detail):
+#### Options on Retryer (listed below in greater detail):
 - constant sleep delay after a failure
-- custom function sleep delay (e.g. exponential backoff)
+- custom function sleep delay (e.g. exponential back off)
 - recovery of panics
-- calling an ensure function, regardless of the Retryer's work inside, once that it finishes
+- calling ensure function, regardless of the Retryer's work inside, once that it finishes
 - calling a custom function after each failure
 - ignoring certain errors
 - retrying only on certain errors